 • collaborating representatives of multiple stakeholders within a market and others

 on a range of issues associated with making quality happen.
-From addressing clinical process changes, to engaging physicians meaningfully, to organizing for better payment opportunities, the synergies in their approaches are more timely and powerful than ever.
+From addressing clinical process changes, to engaging physicians meaningfully, to organizing for better payment opportunities, the synergies in our approaches are more timely and powerful than ever.

-Their offerings can be custom-designed to meet the needs and interests of the specific audience.
+Our offerings can be custom-designed to meet the needs and interests of the specific audience.

 The following six topic areas represent currently popular selections: